Colon Infection in Dogs: Ounce of Prevention, Pound of Cure

 Pet Health Network shares the following colon infection in dogs prevention tips:

-Some of the best ways to keep your pet healthy are to watch what she eats, keep her free of parasites by giving her monthly preventives, and submitting her fecal samples to your veterinarian.
+Some of the best ways to keep your pet healthy are to watch what she eats, keep her free of parasites by giving her monthly preventives, and submit her fecal samples to your veterinarian.
 Also, make sure your dog is current on all recommended vaccines.
 Keeping her away from trash and other unfamiliar (if yummy) items, such as people food, and restricting her contact with potentially sick dogs in public places, like the park and boarding facilities, will also protect her from becoming sick.

 To find out more about colon infection in dogs visit http://www.pethealthnetwork.com/dog-health/dog-diseases-conditions-a-z/colitis-dogs